MattCSmith/Project-365/README.md

 ## DAY 140
 ### **Project:** Challenged.Dev Backend
 Continued with the quick fix for the Mongo DB loading issue.
 I'm going to have the backend generate a JSON file periodically of the leaders, ready to serve to the front end upon request.
 This hopefuly should make the request alot quicker.

+## DAY 141
+### **Project:** Challenged.Dev Backend
+For the most part I have finished the quick fix for speeding up the fetching of the leaders for the leaderboard.
+So far it seems to be working as expected, but I would like to spend a little more time testing and optimisign before pushing it live.